saeth40/MSc-Data-Science-and-AI-U-of-Liverpool/202122-COMP534 - Applied Artificial Intelligence/README.md

 Performance analysis of multiple supervised learning methods for solving a binary classification problem

 ### PROJECT GOAL:
 Write a python program to compare the performance of three different classification methods selected among the ones explored in our lectures (except for neural networks).

+### DATASET:
+The dataset used in this project is the Pima Indians Diabetes Database - https://www.kaggle.com/uciml/pima-indians-diabetes-database

 # SECOND ASSIGNMENT - REGRESSION WITH NEURAL NETWORKS
 ### TOPIC: